Aleksi-Loddo/ResaWeb_php/Readme.md

 -Information

-This project is a course exercise that I made in 2025 during my Erasmus exchnage in france at UBO during the first semester
+This project is a course exercise that I made in 2025 during my Erasmus exchange in france at UBO during the first semester

 it was a guided work with many tutoriels during the lessons